Premiership of Justin Trudeau: Jody Wilson-Raybould testimony at the House of Commons Justice Committee

-On February 27, 2019, Jody Wilson-Raybould testified in front of the House of Commons Justice Committee that "For a period of approximately four months between September and December 2018, I experienced a consistent and sustained effort by many people within the government to seek to politically interfere in the exercise of prosecutorial discretion in my role as the Attorney General of Canada in an inappropriate effort to secure a Deferred Prosecution Agreement with SNC-Lavalin."
-She named 11 people involved with the "sustained effort" to politically interfere which include Gerald Butts, Trudeau's former principal secretary, Katie Telford, Trudeau's chief of staff, Bill Morneau, Trudeau's Minister of Finance, and many other high ranking people within the Prime Ministers Office and the clerk of the Privy Council, Michael Wernick.
+On February 27, 2019, Jody Wilson-Raybould testified in front of the House of Commons Justice Committee that "For a period of approximately four months between September and December 2018, I experienced a consistent and sustained effort by many people within the government to seek to politically interfere in the exercise of prosecutorial discretion in my role as the attorney general of Canada in an inappropriate effort to secure a Deferred Prosecution Agreement with SNC-Lavalin."
+She named 11 people involved with the "sustained effort" to politically interfere which include Gerald Butts, Trudeau's former principal secretary, Katie Telford, Trudeau's chief of staff, Bill Morneau, Trudeau's Minister of Finance, and many other high ranking people within the prime minister's office and the clerk of the Privy Council, Michael Wernick.
 She says she was promised a line of positive op-eds if she intervened in the case to say what she was doing is proper.
 Further, Wilson-Raybould says she received "veiled threats" while receiving the sustained pressure even after saying no previously.

 Later that same day in a news conference in Quebec, Justin Trudeau said that "I completely disagree with the former attorney general's version of events," adding he had not ruled out whether she will remain a Liberal MP or be allowed to run for the party in the fall election.